 5. Collaborate with Families and Professionals: Work closely with parents, guardians, and mental health professionals to provide coordinated support for students.

-7. By implementing these strategies, educators can create a classroom environment that promotes healing, resilience, and academic success for all students.
+7. By implementing these strategies, educators can create a classroom environment that promotes healing, building resilience, and academic success for all students.

 Conclusion